oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 #### Transition Acceptance

-When ${doc.config.impl.type} completes the deliverables as specified in the [Workplan](#workplan) section of this document, a closure session will be scheduled within 1-2 weeks to recap the project and to hand it over to the accepting party.
-In the case of this project, the accepting party is ${doc.config.impl.handover}. ${doc.config.impl.handover} is now responsible for the OCI tenancy.
+When Oracle Lift completes the deliverables as specified in the [Workplan](#workplan) section of this document, a closure session will be scheduled within 1-2 weeks to recap the project and to hand it over to the accepting party.
+In the case of this project, the accepting party is A Company Making Everything.
+A Company Making Everything is now responsible for the OCI tenancy.

-From this moment forward, the Oracle ${doc.config.impl.type} team will fully remove their access from your OCI tenancy and provide the access credentials to the accepting party.
-This marks the completion of the ${doc.config.impl.type} project.
+From this moment forward, the Oracle Oracle Lift team will fully remove their access from your OCI tenancy and provide the access credentials to the accepting party.
+This marks the completion of the Oracle Lift project.
 There is no sign-off signature required.

 # Oracle Lift Implementation